wenh06/fl-sim/README.md

 2. Automatically decode the log files and aggregate the training metrics into curves in a matplotlib figure.
 3. Support interactive operations on the figure, including zooming, font family selection, curve smoothing, etc.
 4. Support saving the figure as a PDF/SVG/PNG/JPEG/PS file.
-5. Support curves merging via tags (e.g. `FedAvg` and `FedProx` can be merged into a single curve `FedAvg/FedProx`) into mean curves with error bounds (standard deviation, standard error of the mean, quantiles, interquartile range, etc.).
+5. Support curves merging via tags (e.g. experiments on the algorithm `FedAvg` using different seeds can be merged into a single curve) into mean curves with error bounds (standard deviation, standard error of the mean, quantiles, interquartile range, etc.).

 The following GIF (created using [ScreenToGif](https://github.com/NickeManarin/ScreenToGif)) shows a demo of the visualization panel: